Boris Naumovich Ginsburg: Biography

 Boris Naumovich Ginsburg was born on June 21, 1933, in the city of Kryvyi Rih.
 He spent his youth and his brief life in Kyiv.

 From 1941 to 1944, together with his mother and younger sister, he was evacuated to Krasnodar and later to Turkmenistan.
 In 1947 the family joined their father in Magadan, where Boris spent his childhood years.
 His talent for drawing, discovered in early childhood, brought the young man to T.G.
 Shevchenko Kyiv Republican Art School.
 Having graduated, he entered the Graphic department of the Kyiv Art Institute (1952–1958).
-He was fortunate to have V. Kasiyan and I. Pleschinsky as his tutors, and A. Paschenko, a famous Ukrainian graphic artist and a talented teacher, as his thesis supervisor.
+He was able to have V. Kasiyan and I. Pleschinsky as his tutors, and A. Paschenko, a famous Ukrainian graphic artist and a talented teacher, as his thesis supervisor.
 He graduated from the Art Institute with the honours degree and in the same year the twenty-five-year-old became the member of the Union of Artists of Ukraine.
 While still a student, his works were exhibited at Ukraine and USSR wide exhibitions.
 They attracted the attention of laymen and specialists alike with their perfection of form, profound meaning and accomplished craftsmanship.
 During his brief life the artist managed to create, monumental in their stature and execution, a series of lithographs dedicated to creative labour: "About People of Work" (1957–1958), "The New Ukrainian Semiletka Buildings" (1959–1960), "People of the Semiletka" (1960–1961) Like the majority of Ukrainian artists of the time, he engaged with the literary classics, creating a series of works dedicated to T. Shevchenko (1961–1962), illustrations to the great poet's works and to L. Ukrainka's poetry.
 Despite these considerable achievements for a budding artist, in 1960-1962 he continued to study at the creative workshops of the Academy of Arts of the USSR in Kyiv, under the patronage of the National Artist of the USSR Michail Deregus.